Quantale Modules, with Applications to Logic and Image Processing

-The approach to deductive systems by means of complete residuated lattices and complete posets was proposed by Nikolaos Galatos and Constantine Tsinakis in~\cite{galatostsinakis}, and we will revisit it in terms of quantales and quantale modules, adding a few new contributions.
-This theory is very recent, nonetheless the results shown in~\cite{galatostsinakis}, that will be recalled in Chapters~\ref{logicchap} and~\ref{consrelchap}, together with our contributions presented in Chapter~\ref{consrelchap}, are unquestionably promising and~--- in our opinion~--- open a new and fruitful perspective on Mathematical Logic, besides proving, once more, its strong relationship with Algebra.
+The approach to deductive systems by means of complete residuated lattices and complete posets has been proposed by Nikolaos Galatos and Constantine Tsinakis in~\cite{galatostsinakis}, and we will revisit it in terms of quantales and quantale modules, adding a few new contributions.
+This theory is very recent\footnote{As the reader will see from the bibliographical references, the cited paper has not been published yet, at the time this thesis is being written.}; nonetheless the results shown in~\cite{galatostsinakis}, that will be recalled in Chapters~\ref{logicchap} and~\ref{consrelchap}, together with our contributions presented in Chapter~\ref{consrelchap}, are unquestionably promising and~--- in our opinion~--- open a new and fruitful perspective on Mathematical Logic, besides proving, once more, its strong relationship with Algebra.

 Briefly, in~\cite{galatostsinakis} the authors prove that equivalences and similarities between deductive systems, over a propositional language, can be treated with categorical and algebraic tools, by representing each deductive system $\cat S = \la \lang, \vdash \ra$ as a pair $\la \mathbf{P}, \g_\vdash \ra$, where $\mathbf{P}$ is a complete poset over which an action from a complete residuated lattice is defined, and $\g_\vdash$ is a \emph{structural closure operator}, i.e. a closure operator that is invariant, in a precise sense, under the action of the residuated lattice.